Best sustainable ETFs for Belgians in 2025

 3) Growth portfolio (accessible through Curvo)

 The Growth portfolio is a bit special because it's not a single ETF, but a portfolio of funds.
 It's available through the Curvo app is and is a popular combination for Belgian investors who wish invest sustainably in the global economy for the long term.
-Growth, along with the other portfolios, is managed by NNEK, a Dutch investment firm licensed by the Dutch regulator (AFM).
 It's composed of two funds, both offered by Vanguard:

 Through Growth you invest in over 7,500 companies and the portfolio has returned approximately 8.5% annually since 2005:

 As we've earlier in the article, sustainable investing is challenging because everyone has different ethical beliefs and values.
-All the portfolios offered through the Curvo app and managed by NNEK (including Growth) focus on one guiding principle: they don't support companies that are considered destructive to the planet.
+That's why the Curvo portfolios focus on one guiding principle: they don't support companies that are considered destructive to the planet.
 This means the following sectors are excluded:

 Automated savings plans